Skip to main content

 Transport

-St Peter Port will host a full schedule of events on Liberation Day which requires a considerable amount of infrastructure to be built in the preceeding days.
+St Peter Port will host a full programme of activities and entertainment on Liberation Day which requires infrastructure to be built in the preceeding days.

 To help keep things moving smoothly, we encourage Islanders to use active travel options like walking, cycling or taking the bus wherever possible.
-If you are driving, please allow extra time and check for any temporary restrictions before setting off.
+If you are driving, please allow extra time, check for any temporary restrictions before setting off and car share where possible.

 North Beach